Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Yes.
 - [x] No.

-### You create a new Azure subscription.
-You need to ensure that you can create custom alert rules in Azure Security Center.
-Which two actions should you perform?
-Each correct answer presents part of the solution.
-NOTE: Each correct selection is worth one point

-- [x] Onboard Azure Active Directory (Azure AD) Identity Protection.
-- [x] Create an Azure Storage account.
-- [ ] Implement Azure Advisor recommendations.
-- [x] Create an Azure Log Analytics workspace.
-- [ ] Upgrade the pricing tier of Security Center to Standard.

 ### You have an Azure Active Directory (Azure AD) tenant that contains the users shown in the following table.
 From Azure AD Privileged Identity Management (PIM), you configure the settings for the Security Administrator role as shown in the following exhibit.
 From PIM, you assign the Security Administrator role to the following groups: – Group1: Active assignment type, permanently assigned – Group2: Eligible assignment type, permanently eligible